top of page

 Funding Award Participants

-“Through the support from KAT I have successfully completed my bronze, silver and gold Duke of Edinburgh’s Award.
-This meant that I was able to complete my expedition around Kirklees, North Yorkshire moors and the Peak District.
-Since completing I have become a young leader for my Award Centre and a national ambassador for the DofE Awards.
+“Through the support from KAT I have successfully completed my bronze, silver and gold DofE Awards.
+This meant that I was able to do my expedition around Kirklees, North Yorkshire Moors and the Peak District.
+Since, I have become a young leader for my Award Centre and a national ambassador for the DofE Awards.

 The skills I have acquired have helped me to open many doors in life.
 One of the main lessons I have learnt is to lead by example and share my skills with the other people (all boys) in my group.